iamgio/quarkdown/README.md

 # Quarkdown

-Quarkdown is a work-in-progress markup language to create documents with the minimalism and straightforwardness of Markdown, while allowing full control over the structure and style of the document that LaTeX provides.
+Quarkdown is a work-in-progress markup language to create documents with the minimalism and straightforwardness of Markdown, while allowing full control over the structure and style of the document that LaTeX provides via a Turing complete, dynamically typed scripting engine.

 The base Markdown parsing is CommonMark-compliant, along with several GFM extensions.